zed-alpha/shadow-gadgets/README.md

   There is now also an overload that takes a lambda to allow for efficient updates of shadow properties without recomposition.
-This mimics the lambda version of `dropShadow`; dimensions are accepted in pixels rather than `Dp`, but the scope is a `Density` so conversions are trivial.
+This mimics the lambda version of `dropShadow`; elevation is in pixels rather than `Dp`, but the scope is a `Density` so conversions are trivial.

   ```kotlin
   Modifier